-FIGURE 17.1: ORCA mesh conception.
-The departure from an isotropic Mercator grid start poleward of 20°N. The two "north pole" are the foci of a series of embedded ellipses (blue curves) which are determined analytically and form the i-lines of the ORCA mesh (pseudo latitudes).
+Figure 16.1: ORCA mesh conception.
+The departure from an isotropic Mercator grid start poleward of $20^{\circ}N$.
+The two "north pole" are the foci of a series of embedded ellipses (blue curves) which are determined analytically and form the i-lines of the ORCA mesh (pseudo latitudes).
 Then, following Madec and Imbard [1996], the normal to the series of ellipses (red curves) is computed which provide the j-lines of the mesh (pseudo longitudes).

-better numerical solution for equatorial dynamics.
+The method is applied to Mercator grid (i.e. same zonal and meridional grid spacing) poleward of $20^{\circ}N$, so that the Equator is a mesh line, which provides a better numerical solution for equatorial dynamics.
 The choice of the series of embedded ellipses (position of the foci and variation of the ellipses) is a compromise between maintaining the ratio of mesh anisotropy (e_1/e_2) close to one in the ocean (especially in area of strong eddy activities such as the Gulf Stream) and keeping the smallest scale factor in the northern hemisphere larger than the smallest one in the southern hemisphere.
-The resulting mesh is shown in Fig. 17.1 and 17.2 for a half a degree grid (ORCA_R05).
-The smallest ocean scale factor is found in along Antarctica, while the ratio of anisotropy remains close to one except near the Victoria Island in the Canadian Archipelago.
+The resulting mesh is shown in Fig. 16.1 and 16.2 for a half a degree grid (ORCA_R05).
+The smallest ocean scale factor is found in along Antarctica, while the ratio of anisotropy remains close to one except near the

-FIGURE 17.2: Top: Horizontal scale factors (e_1, e_2) and Bottom: ratio of anisotropy (e_1/e_2) for ORCA 0.5° mesh.
-South of 20°N a Mercator grid is used $(e_1 = e_2)$ so that the anisotropy ratio is 1.
-Poleward of 20°N, the two "north pole" introduce a weak anisotropy over the ocean areas (<1.2) except in vicinity of Victoria Island (Canadian Arctic Archipelago).
+Figure 16.2: Top: Horizontal scale factors (e_1, e_2) and Bottom: ratio of anisotropy (e_1/e_2) for ORCA 0.5° mesh.
+South of $20^\circ Na$ Mercator grid is used $(e_1 = e_2)$ so that the anisotropy ratio is 1.
+Poleward of $20^\circ N$, the two "north pole" introduce a weak anisotropy over the ocean areas (<1.2) except in vicinity of Victoria Island (Canadian Arctic Archipelago).